wrouesnel/go-cartesian-product-map/README.md

 # go-cartesian-product-map

-This is a modified version of [schwarmco/go-cartesian-product](https://github.com/schwarmco/go-cartesian-product) to enable creating cartesian products while retaining map keys.
+This is a modified version of [trevormh/go-cartesian-map-product](https://github.com/trevormh/go-cartesian-map-product) which enables creating cartesian products while retaining map keys.
+This version uses generics to allow avoiding interface casting.

-keep in mind, that because [how golang handles maps](https://blog.golang.org/go-maps-in-action#TOC_7.) your results will not be "in order"
+Keep in mind, that because [how golang handles maps](https://blog.golang.org/go-maps-in-action#TOC_7.) your results will not be "in order"

 ## Installation

 In order to start, `go get` this repository:

 ```
-go get trevormh/go-cartesian-product-map
+go get github.com/wrouesnel/go-cartesian-product-map
 ```

 ## Usage